FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 The API, CLI, and Client Library all need an API Key to access FusionAuth.

 The kickstart configuration file used by FusionAuth already created a sample API Key with superuser privileges.
 For more information on managing API keys, please refer to the following [guide](https://fusionauth.io/docs/v1/tech/apis/authentication#managing-api-keys).
-If you need to create another key in future applications, you can perform the following steps but you don't need to for this tutorial.
+If you need to create another key in future applications, you can perform the following steps, but you don't need to for this tutorial.

 - Navigate to  <span>Settings -> API Keys</span>{:.breadcrumb} and click the <i/>{:.ui-button .green .fa .fa-plus} button at the top right.
 - <p>In the <span class="field">Key</span> field enter a name.</p>